-Cornell and Jeannette are happy to be apart of the non profit community as parents, established adult mentors, and residents they look forward to making second chances happen, see barriers overcome and lives carry on successfully.
+Cornell and Jeannette are happy to be apart of the nonprofit community as parents, established adult mentors, and residents.
+They look forward to making second chances happen, see barriers overcome and lives carry on successfully.

-We also would like to learn and engage in more services, so anyone willing to offer helpful resources, we would love speak to you directly.
+We also would like to learn and engage in more services, so anyone willing to offer helpful resources, we would love to speak to you directly.

 Thank You! ”